aaleino/todoman/README.md

 The program automatically saves the file in exit and after 30s intervals.
 **Please do not open any other files with the program than todo lists made with the program.**
 The files could be reorganized using any text editor, but the editor should use whitespace instead of tabs to indicate whitespace.
-The command 'unexpand' works for also for getting rid of tabs.
+The standard linux command 'expand' works for also for getting rid of tabs.

 Installation
 ============